 Where to Go and What to Visit in Azerbaijan in Winter

 Just because it snows in winter doesn’t mean you can’t visit Azerbaijan.
-You can enjoy many things from November till March, such as the snow and snow-related activities and the snuggly days with the breathtaking view of the mountains and nature.
-Winter lovers do exist, and here are a few things they will definitely enjoy.
+From November to March, you can enjoy many things, such as snow and snow-related activities and snuggly days with breathtaking views of the mountains and nature.
+Winter lovers exist, and they will enjoy a few things.

-The first thing on the list goes to gearing up and hiking.
-Take a stroll and wander in breathtaking places and enjoy the beautiful nature; you can do that at Yeddi Gozel Waterfall, World War II Memorial Park, Lake Nohur.
+The first thing on the list is gearing up and hiking.
+Take a stroll and wander in breathtaking places and enjoy the beautiful nature; you can do that at Yeddi Gozel Waterfall, World War II Memorial Park, and Lake Nohur.
 You can also go skiing at Tufandag or Shahdag.
-There you will find all the safety gear and professional guides that’ll ensure you slide down the snowy slopes and enjoy your adventure safely.
+There, you will find all the safety gear and professional guides that’ll ensure you slide down the snowy slopes and enjoy your adventure safely.
 You can also take part in snowmobiling and quad biking tours.

 Another daring activity for the adventurous ones is Zip-lining.
 You can go on exhilarating Zip-lining tours in Khizi, Salyan, and many more places.
 You can also enjoy Azerbaijan’s snow by engaging with your kids in fun activities such as sledging and snow tubing.
 After engaging in all these adventurous activities, you can chill by spending the day at the spa or enjoying some nightlife.